Our PeopleTo tātou iwi

 Mahara Inglis, CEO, MitoQ

-Mahara is a purpose-driven CEO with a passion for leading highly agile businesses that are transforming the global food, nutrition, and supplement industries to deliver both profitable and better health, environmental, and social outcomes.
-Mahara brings a strong background in strategy, customer-centered solutions, international business, high growth ventures, and go to market.
+Mahara Inglis is a purpose-driven CEO with a passion for leading highly agile businesses that are transforming the global food, nutrition, and supplement industries to deliver both profitable and better health, environmental, and social outcomes.
+Mahara brings a strong background in strategy, customer-centred solutions, international business, high growth ventures, and go to market.
 Prior to joining MitoQ, Mahara worked at Fonterra where he held roles leading the Global Probiotics business and leading the Fonterra Corporate VC and Accelerator.
 Prior to Fonterra Mahara also spent 3 years as a consultant with McKinsey & Company.
-Mahara holds an MBA from the University of California – Berkeley, where he was a Fulbright Scholar, and has dual degrees in Commerce and Environmental Science from Victoria University of Wellington.
+Mahara holds an MBA from the University of California – Berkeley, where he was a Fulbright Scholar and has dual degrees in Commerce and Environmental Science from Victoria University of Wellington.
 He descended from Nga Rauru Kitahi in Taranaki.

 Sarita Males, Chief Technology Officer, Douglas Nutrition

-Sarita has a Bachelor of Technology (Bio-Technology and Bio-Process Engineering) from Massey University and post graduate qualifications in Dairy Science and Technology, and Business Administration (Finance).
+Sarita Males has a Bachelor of Technology (Bio-Technology and Bio-Process Engineering) from Massey University and post graduate qualifications in Dairy Science and Technology, and Business Administration (Finance).
 Her previous career experience includes roles with The Foodbowl and Food Innovation Network, New Zealand Dairy Board, New Zealand Dairy Ingredients, wheat producer Manildra Group (London and New South Wales), Ogilvy Interactive Worldwide (London), Terralink International Ltd and the Hyperfactory.